invitu/vprotect-manual/deployment/protected-platforms/virtual-machines/ovirt.md

 https://oVirt_MGR_HOST/ovirt-engine/api
 ```

 **Note:** a username for oVirt environments needs to be provided in the **user@domain** format - i.e. **admin@internal**.
 This user must have all permissions related to managing snapshots, creating/removing VMs, operating disks and exporting data.
+If your oVirt environment is managed by the default embedded keycloak auth service, the default user might be **admin@ovirt@internalsso**, which is the default user for the oVirt API.

 ## Backup Strategies